Save money and see the essentials including Park Güell and Sagrada Familia!

 Whether you're visiting Barcelona for the first time or returning to the city you love, we've got plenty of ideas and inspiration for you!
-Barcelona, the capital of Catalunya, welcomes millions of visitors each year who come to enjoy its culture, beaches, architecture, food, and the warmth of its locals.
+Barcelona, the capital of Catalunya, welcomes millions each year who come to enjoy its culture, beaches, architecture, food, and the warmth of its locals.

 {{ticket-block-triple}}

+The Sagrada Familia is one of Barcelona's most famous landmarks.
+Designed by Antoni Gaudi, the UNESCO World Heritage Site is he city's most popular attraction.
 Construction of the Sagrada Familia began in March 1882, and Gaudi's influence has made it world-famous.
-The interior is even more breath-taking than the exterior, with visitors often spending hours enjoying the changing colours and shapes caused by the sun moving throughout the day.
+The interior is equally as impressive as the exterior so you won't be disappointed!
+People often spending hours enjoying the changing colours and shapes caused by the sun moving throughout the day and flooding through the stained-glass windows.
 Tickets include a downloadable audio guide for your smartphone, and guided tours are available.
-Note that standard entry tickets do not include access to the Sagrada Familia Towers so if you want tower access as well, click HERE!
+Note that standard entry tickets do not include access to the Sagrada Familia Towers so if you want tower access as well make sure you opt for the tickets that include it.
+They are clearly marked, don't worry.

-One of the best ways to see Barcelona is on a Hop-on Hop-off Bus Tour.
+One of the best ways to see Barcelona is on a Hop-on Hop-off Bus Tour!
 The buses follow a loop route, passing by major landmarks such as the Sagrada Familia, Park Güell, the Gothic Quarter, Barceloneta Beach, Port Vell, and the Picasso Museum.
 You can hop off to explore in more detail and hop back on when you're ready to move on.
 Most buses offer onboard WiFi, making it easy to stay connected.

 ‘La Rambla’, also known as ‘Las Ramblas’, is a lively street in the heart of Barcelona.
 It stretches for around 1.2 km from Port Vell to Plaça de Catalunya, and it attracts millions of tourists annually.
 Points of interest include the central square of Plaça de Catalunya, La Boqueria Market with its fresh produce and tapas, the Erotica Museum, and the Columbus Monument, which you can climb and it offers stunning views of the city.